felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-Qwen-Image-Editor.md

 ### Example 10 - Visual guides

 In the [inpainting tutorial](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/Guide-ComfyUI-Inpainting.md), we saw how to draw on the image to guide the model during the inpainting process.
 This is also possible with Qwen Image Edit, but in an even more versatile way.
-You aren't limited to simply drawing the outline of the object you want to appear there; you can place markers and instruct the model to draw something over them, sketch a stick figure to guide a pose, or even use text to guide the model.
+You aren't limited to simply drawing a sketch of the object you want to appear there, you can place markers and instruct the model to draw something over them, sketch a stick figure to guide a pose, or even use text to guide the model.

 <p align="center">
     <img width="700" src="https://github.com/user-attachments/assets/3afff6a1-b67e-47de-a89c-46147afdf205" />